 - Casino La Hispaniola is located in the Hispaniola Hotel & Casino in Santo Domingo, the capital of the Dominican Republic.
 The Hispaniola Hotel & Casino owns the premises and holds the casino operating license, and attracts customers with its various nightlife activities.
 Under our operating agreement with the hotel, we retain all revenues from the casino operations and pay the hotel monthly rent.
 In addition, the operating contract, which expires in February 2026, requires us to make certain improvements to the casino at our expense, and to pay the hotel for certain administrative services it provides. - Other Casinos in the Dominican Republic.
-In addition to Casino La Hispaniola, as of December 31, 2018, we operated five additional casinos in the Dominican Republic, comprised of three additional casinos in Santo Domingo and two casinos in Santiago de los Caballeros (Grand Victoria and Grand Admiral), the Dominican Republic's second largest city.
-This includes our acquisition in November 2018 of a 100% interest in a casino located in The Renaissance Hotel of Santo Domingo, which operates 26 tables and 130 slot machines, for a total cash consideration of \$14 million.
+In addition to Casino La Hispaniola, as of December 31, 2019, we operated five additional casinos in the Dominican Republic, comprised of three additional casinos in Santo

+Domingo and two casinos in Santiago de los Caballeros (Grand Victoria and Grand Admiral), the Dominican Republic's second largest city.
+This includes our acquisition in November 2018 of a 100% interest in a casino located in The Renaissance Hotel of Santo Domingo, which operated 22 tables and 161 slot machines as of December 31, 2019, for a total cash consideration of \$14 million.
 All of our casinos in the Dominican Republic operate under gaming licenses granted to the hotels in which they are located.
 While the terms of our operating leases at each hotel vary slightly, we generally rent the casino space directly from the hotels and retain all casino revenues.
-Our six casinos in the Dominican Republic operated 829 slot machines and 87 gaming tables as of December 31, 2018.
+Our six casinos in the Dominican Republic operated 869 slot machines and 82 gaming tables as of December 31, 2019.